Shalvee27/Developed-a-coffee-ordering-android-app-using-Android-Studio-/README.md

-Built a basketball score counter Android app using Android Studio
+•	Built an interactive coffee ordering android app using Android Studio
-    *** Built user interface using View and ViewGroup objects
+**** Designed GUI using views, checkboxes and buttons to display the app
-    *** Created Java Codes for Button Clicks in XML file to update the scores
+**** Created Java codes for the click events of checkboxes and buttons to update the order
-    *** This Android app works successfully to count scores for basketball games
+**** This app makes it easier to summarize the coffee ordering

 Feel free to download the app in the following link.